Robinyo/serendipity/projects/auth-auth0/README.md

 import { AuthModule } from 'auth';
 import { AuthAuth0Module, authProviders } from 'auth-auth0';
+// import { AuthOktaModule, authProviders } from 'auth-okta';
 import { httpInterceptorProviders } from './http-interceptors';

 ...